 Essential Duties and Responsibilities

-• Receives and enters calls for emergency and non-emergency service from the public, police and fire agencies, County offices, contract agencies, and other callers;
+· Receives, evaluates, and prioritizes requests for emergency and non-emergency service from the public, police and fire agencies, County offices, contract agencies, and other callers;

 Other Duties and Responsibilities